 Discover the now-vibrant city of Manchester

 Today, make the transfer to the vibrant city of Manchester.
 Once a small provincial town, Manchester exploded in the 19th century as the birthplace of the Industrial Revolution.
 Today it is diverse, energetic, and bursting with character.
-Manchester has a proud history rooted in science, politics, music, arts, and sports.
-By combining this heritage with a progressive vision to be a modern city, Manchester delivers surprise and delight in equal measures.
+It has a proud history rooted in science, politics, music, arts, and sports.
+By combining this heritage with a progressive vision of a modern city, Manchester delivers surprise and delight in equal measures.

-Take the foodie-focused "Eat The City" tour for the ultimate delight.
+Once here, embark on the foodie-focused "Eat The City" tour for the ultimate delight.
 Sample some of the best bites and sips the city offers and learn the history and impact of Manchester's now-booming food and drink scene.
-The tour lasts between 3.5-4 hours and includes eight tastings across the city.
+The tour lasts between 3-4 hours and includes eight tastings across the city.
 Learn fascinating facts about Manchester, touch on food science, and sample local food.
 Discuss the city's influential food and drink stories, from the ice cream vendors of Ancoats Little Italy to the diet of the Victorian mill worker to the birth of vegetarianism.
 Prepare to feed both your brain and your belly!

 Afterward, the rest of the day is yours to enjoy.
 Want to work off some of your indulgences?
 There are plenty of notable sites to visit.
 Go to Manchester Museum, home to 4.5 million artifacts from dinosaur skeletons to Egyptian mummies, followed by a visit to Trafford Centre, the most popular and largest indoor mall in the UK.
 Next, stop in Chinatown to stroll the shops, supermarkets, and banks, and perhaps grab dinner.
 Then, pay a visit to Old Trafford Stadium to get to know the history of the Manchester United football club, followed by a stroll in Heaton Park around the gardens and ponds—this city park that spans more than 600 acres.